rsdoiel/antenna/archives/2025/pacific_2025.12.md

 ---

-## Increasing prevalence of vision impairment in Pacific island countries call for better eye health awareness
+## Increasing prevalence of vision impairment in Pacific island countries calls for better eye health awareness

 date: 2025-03-25, from: Pacific Island Times